-- Firewall and routers configuration. - Security controls on host servers such as web servers, mail servers, authentication servers. - Host, system and network security administration, and the control policy and procedures. - Physical security of the Internet gateway network components and servers. - Network security in Internet gateway segment and interfaces with internal network. - Capacity of defending DoS or Distributed Denial of Service (DDoS) attacks from external to the internal Internet gateway. - Compromise of the internal network components.
+- Firewall and routers configuration. - Security controls on host servers such as web servers, mail servers, authentication servers. - Host, system and network security administration, and the control policy and procedures. - Physical security of the Internet gateway network components and servers. - Network security in Internet gateway segment and interfaces with internal network. - Capacity of defending DoS or DDoS attacks from external to the internal Internet gateway. - Compromise of the internal network components.